Peacock: Here's everything to know about NBC's streaming app

 After registering an email address with Peacock while using an Android or Android TV device to open your account, Peacock will email you a promotion code to unlock your free period.
 The length of the free trial shrinks the longer you wait to sign up:

 - Codes delivered until Aug.
-14 are for 90 days free, and you must redeem it by Aug.
+14 are for 90 days free, and you must redeem them by Aug.
 31

 - Codes delivered until Sept.
-14 are for 60 days free, and you must redeem it by Sept.
+14 are for 60 days free, and you must redeem them by Sept.
 30

 - Codes delivered until Oct.
-15 are for 30 days free, and you must redeem it by Oct.
+15 are for 30 days free, and you must redeem them by Oct.
 31

 Cox customers also get that $5-off deal.
 Peacock has said it's working on partnerships to offer this discount to a wider array of consumers.